aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-pop3-client/deleting-messages-from-pop3-server/_index.md

 client.delete_messages()
 ```

-If the connection to the POP3 server is broken immediately after delete operations, you can no longer call Pop3Client.CancelDeletes() to do the things you want.
+If the connection to the POP3 server is lost immediately after the deletion operation, the `undelete_messages()` method can no longer be called to restore data.

-## **Cancel Deletes**
+## **Cancel Deletion Operations**

-Pop3Client.UndeleteMessages can be used to cancel the deletion of email messages.
-The following code snippet shows you how to cancel deletes.
+The method `undelete_messages` can be used to cancel the deletion of email messages.
+The following code snippet shows you how to use this method:

 ```py